global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/scratch/Scratch_fig06.jpg" width="35%"/>

-The Developed rainfall-runoff modeling game is released under the Creative Commons: [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license and can be freely used.
+The **SplashTune** rainfall-runoff modeling game is released under the Creative Commons: [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license and can be freely used.
 Below are some simple guidelines:

-- If you want to use the rainfall-runoff game for school education or university open campus events, feel free to use it with proper attribution.
+- If you want to use **SplashTune** for school education or university open campus events, feel free to use it with proper attribution.
 While not mandatory, it would be appreciated if you could inform us via email when using it.
-  * Attribution method: Explicity state that the game is "Developed by Yamazaki Laboratory, Institute of Industrial Science, The University of Tokyo".
+  * Attribution method: Explicitly state that the game is "Developed by Yamazaki Laboratory, Institute of Industrial Science, The University of Tokyo".
 If possible, include the webpage information "UTokyo-IIS Yamazaki Lab: [https://global-hydrodynamics.github.io/game_e/](https://global-hydrodynamics.github.io/game_e/)."
-- If you plan to conduct research activities using this game, such as demonstrating educational effectiveness , please contact us by email in advance.
+- If you plan to conduct research activities using **SplashTune**, such as demonstrating educational effectiveness , please contact us by email in advance.
 (We welcome collaborative research.)
-- If you wish to develop educational tools or research tools based on this game, please consult with us via email.
+- If you wish to develop educational tools or research tools based on **SplashTune**, please consult with us via email.
 (We are looking for collaborators and partners for joint development.)

-For any inquiries regarding the rainfall-runoff modeling game, including the ones mentioned above, please contact Professor Yamazaki by email.
+For any inquiries regarding **SplashTune** rainfall-runoff modeling game, including the ones mentioned above, please contact Professor Yamazaki by email.

 *Dai Yamazaki (Associate Professor, Institute of Industrial Science, University of Tokyo) <br>
 Email: yamadai [at] iis.u-tokyo.ac.jp*